Due: Thursday, September 24, 2020 at 9pm

 (a b (c d))

-(/ (- 10 2) 4) (
+(/ (- 10 2) 4)In a

-comment, write down the BNF for s-expressions.Design a datatype for s-expressions.
+{- -}comment, write down the BNF for s-expressions.Design a datatype for s-expressions.
 Name it

-to represent symbols.
-Write at least 3 meaningful examples ofSExpr
+SExpr.
+UseStringto represent symbols.
+Write at least 3 meaningful examples ofSExprvalues.Write a function

-which takes an s-expression andprintsreturns its string representation as above.
+showSExprwhich takes an s-expression andprintsreturns its string representation as above.
 Use single spaces between elements of an s-expression list.Recall the SAE language from class:

-data SAE = Number Integer -- <SAE> ::= <Integer> | Add SAE SAE -- | <SAE> + <SAE> | Sub SAE SAE -- | <SAE> - <SAE> | Mul SAE SAE -- | <SAE> * <SAE> | Div SAE SAE -- | <SAE> / <SAE> deriving (Eq, Show)
+data SAE = Number Integer -- <SAE> ::= <Integer> | Add SAE SAE -- | <SAE> + <SAE> | Sub SAE SAE -- | <SAE> - <SAE> | Mul SAE SAE -- | <SAE> * <SAE> | Div SAE SAE -- | <SAE> / <SAE> deriving (Eq, Show)SAE expressions can be represented as s-expressions, using prefix notation (like Racket).
+Here are a few examples:

-32 (+ 12 14) (- (/ 16 4) (- 5 4))
+32 (+ 12 14) (- (/ 16 4) (- 5 4))Write two functions:

 - a function

-which converts an s-expression (with symbols restricted to+
+fromSExprwhich converts an s-expression (with symbols restricted to+,-,*, and/) into anSAEexpression - a function

-expression into its s-expression representation.
+toSExprwhich converts anSAEexpression into its s-expression representation.

 For 4a, you can assume that only valid SAE s-expression in prefix form will be provided.